Stanley9292/FrontEndFramework/README.md

 # FrontEndFramework
-This is a personal project for testing a dummy web page
+This is a personal project for testing a dummy web page.